pyOpenSci/lessons/github-git/3-fork-repo.md

 **1. Fork the pyOpenSci practice GitHub repository**
 *******

 Fork the [pyOpenSci example repo](https://github.com/pyOpenSci/pyos-demo-package-contribute).
-Remember that a fork is a copy of a repository that is owned by someone else or an organization that lives in your GitHub account.
+Remember that a fork is a copy of a repository that is owned by someone else.

 **2. Open the file that you proposed changes to in the issue you selected in the [how to identify an issue lesson](2-identify-issue).**
 *******